 This IDL library at the University of Wisconsin includes many well-documented

 plotting, utility, ephemeris, mathematics and robust curve-fitting procedures.

 Mathew Craig's TeXtoIDL Software

-IDL plotting symbol codes.
+IDL plotting symbol codes for direct graphics.
 Version 2.1.2 updated June 2004.
 This code has been

 mostly supplanted by